benplumley/Notes/Semester 2/Systems Architecture II.md

 **Run until completion + cooperative multitasking** - Non preemptive.
 Was used on millions of computers until relatively recently.
 - Weak multitasking
-- Needs round-robin or something more sohpisticated to choose another task on relinquish
+- Needs round-robin or something more sophisticated to choose another task on relinquish
 - Poor utilisation of hardware
 - Poor interactivity
 - Easy for a process to starve other processes